gchers/p/README.md

 # Attack scenarios

 *p* cannot prevent the following kind of attacks.
-Both of them require an adversary to get access to the machine.
+Both of them require an adversary to *already have access* to the machine.

 If you find a bug, please open a ticket.